prestodb/presto/presto-docs/src/main/sphinx/admin/properties.rst

     * **Type:** ``integer``
     * **Default value:** ``10``

-    The number of outstanding splits that can be queued for each worker node for a single stage of a query, even when the node is already at the limit for total number of splits.
+    The number of outstanding splits with the standard split weight that can be queued for each worker node for a single stage of a query, even when the node is already at the limit for total number of splits.
 Allowing a minimum number of splits per stage is required to prevent starvation and deadlocks.

     This value must be smaller than ``node-scheduler.max-splits-per-node``, will usually be increased for the same reasons, and has similar drawbacks